sijnstra/agon-docs/docs/vdp/System-Commands.md

 Additional cursors can be added using [`VDU 23, 27, &40, hotX, hotY`](./Bitmaps-API.md#mouse-cursor) which will allow you to create a custom mouse cursor using a bitmap.
 Once your new cursor has been defined you will be able to select it using this command.
 Please note the inbuilt system mouse cursors cannot be overridden.

 Whilst this command will only work if the mouse has been successfully [enabled](#enable-mouse), it is possible to display a mouse cursor without a mouse being connected/enabled by setting the equivalent [VDP Variable](./VDP-Variables.md#mouse-vars) to the desired cursor ID.

+As of VDP 2.15.0, mouse cursors are drawn using the hardware sprite system.
+This greatly improves their performance and appearance, and so they will always be drawn in full colour no matter which screen mode is in use.
+It does mean however that mouse cursors can only use bitmaps in RGBA8888 or RGBA2222 format, and so mono/mask bitmaps are no longer supported for mouse cursors.

 ### `VDU 23, 0, &89, 4, x; y;`: Set mouse cursor position